 Raw Chicken Necks

-Once jaw strength has developed, raw chicken necks are a great raw meaty bone option to use in raw diets for growing puppies.
-Skinless chicken necks provide the soft edible bone gentle enough for young puppies to crush and consume.
+Raw chicken necks are a great raw meaty bone option to use in raw diets for growing puppies.
+Skinless chicken necks provide a soft edible bone gentle enough for young puppies to crush and consume.

-USDA Food Database provides nutritional data on chicken neck muscle meat and fat; but does not provide the nutritional data on the vitamin and mineral content found within chicken neck bones.
-However, according to USDA, chicken necks are 36% bone which can be used as a guide when formulating a diet for puppies.
+The USDA Food Database provides nutritional data on chicken neck muscle meat and fat.
+It does not provide the nutritional data on the vitamin and mineral content found within chicken neck bones.
+However, according to the USDA chicken necks are 36% bone which can be used as a guide when formulating a diet for puppies.

 Nutritional Breakdown

-The USDA provides nutritional information on chicken necks with and without the skin; but the data does no include the nutrient content found in chicken neck bones.
-However, nutritional data on the bone’sΒ mineral content can be found in Monica Segal’s K9 Kitchen book.
+The USDA provides nutritional information on chicken necks with and without the skin.
+While the USDA data does not include the nutrient content found in chicken neck bones, the nutritional data on the bone’s mineral content can be found in Monica Segal’s K9 Kitchen book.

 Ingredient Ratios